AnupKumarPanwar/ScratchView/README.md

 # ScratchView

-This prject is an extension to https://github.com/sharish/ScratchView
+This repo is an extension to https://github.com/sharish/ScratchView

 Demo Screen